Geometric speed limit of state preparation and curved control spaces: Introduction

 In their most general form, quantum speed limits allow for all possible Hamiltonians to drive the evolution of the system.
 For concrete applications such bounds often are too weak to be relevant.
-Since in applications the set of available Hamiltonians typically is restricted, the time evolution may never saturate the most general speed limits, but much tighter limits may apply.
+Since in applications the set of available Hamiltonians is typically restricted, the time evolution may never saturate the most general speed limits, but much tighter limits may apply.
 This applies in particular to state preparation problems and motivates the search for speed limits which take into account the restrictions of the accessible control space.
 This approach was taken by~\cite{bukov_geometric_2019} which investigated the relation between the quantum geometry of the accessible Hamiltonians' ground state manifold and the average energy variance of the state path, as discussed in \cref{sec:setup}.
-In particular, the work conjectured an intriguing geometric speed limit relating the two.
-We show in \cref{sec:inequality} how the conjecture needs to be modified because it does not hold in the original generality, as illustrated by counterexamples constructed in \cref{sec:examples}.
-The modification is necessary to account for control spaces whose ground state manifolds have extrinsic curvature when embedded in the state of all controllable states, \ie states that can be reached dynamically.
+In particular, the work conjectured an intriguing geometric speed limit relating these two quantities.
+This conjecture, supported by analytical examples and numerical evidence, received significant attention and inspired follow-up research~\cite{lam_demonstration_2021,meinersen_quantum_2025}.

+In this article, we report that the conjecture does not hold.
+Taking a differential geometry perspective, in \cref{sec:geometry}, we explain problems of the conjecture which arise if the control space's ground state manifold has extrinsic curvature when embedded in the state of all controllable states, \ie states that can be reached dynamically. \cref{sec:examples} illustrates this problem with generic counterexamples for qubit, qutrit and harmonic oscillator systems.
+Several examples are of interest beyond the context of the above conjecture, as they achieve (unit fidelity) state preparation very close to, or even along the globally optimal path.

-\section{Geometry of accessible state preparation}
+\section{Geometry of Accessible State Preparation}